-Legal Assistant, Gloria Solorzano de Lopez, was born in Caracas-Venezuela, studied at La Universidad Central de Venezuela and earned a B.S. degree in Computer Science and worked in systems audit (banking companies).
+Gloria Solorzano de Lopez, was born in Caracas-Venezuela, studied at La Universidad Central de Venezuela and earned a B.S. degree in Computer Science.
 Mrs. de Lopez has been working with immigration attorneys as a legal assistant since she arrived in the United States of America eleven years ago.
-Both, attorney Nayef Mubarak and Mrs. de Lopez have settled a great teamwork since 2012.
+Both, Orlando Attorney Nayef Mubarak and Mrs. de Lopez have worked together since 2012.

 After a career in computing and bank auditing, Mrs. de Lopez determined that cold world surrounding auditing and computing systems was not her passion.
-Mrs. de Lopez had a calling to interact with persons and that she has the skill to listen to the people and help them, for this reason the impersonal and lonely that surround the computing world was no longer attractive for her.
-In 1999, motivated by that reason, Mrs. de Lopez took the opportunity to run her own business in a crowded shopping mall in Caracas-Venezuela, that business was targeted at the female customer.
+Mrs. de Lopez had a calling to interact with people, listen to their needs, and the passion to help them.
+In 1999, motivated by this passion, Mrs. de Lopez took the opportunity to run her own business in a crowded shopping mall in Caracas-Venezuela, specialized in women’s fashion.
 She led the business for seven years and that experience enabled her to kept in touch with people constantly and to understand human beings' necessities to be heard and recognized.

-By the end of 2005, a wonderful door was opened for her and in 2006 Mrs. López arrived to the United States, setting in the State of Florida.
-Immediately started working in a law firm which gave her the opportunity to discovered and be interested in legal immigration.
-Starting with basic knowledge, took not so long to research about laws, procedures and requirements, challenged to find the best alternative to help the immigrants.
+By the end of 2005, a wonderful door was opened for her and Mrs. de Lopez arrived to the United States, setting in the State of Florida.
+Mrs. de Lopez started working in a law firm where she discovered a interest in the US legal immigration system.

-Since then, Mrs. de Lopez has been acquiring knowledge into the larger world of the immigration laws, supporting who have emigrated to the United States of America from around the world.
+Since then, Mrs. de Lopez has been acquiring knowledge into the larger world of the immigration laws, supporting those who have emigrated to the United States of America from around the world.
 Mrs de Lopez loves interacting with individuals whom have different cultures, languages, beliefs and life goals.
-Always been wildly enthusiastic, with initiatives to connect and educate those who arrive disoriented and without the knowledge of the law and immigration procedures in the United States.